 1 1/2 cups port

 Kosher salt and freshly ground black pepper

 Wilted Chard with Pearl Onions

 Creamy Mashed Potatoes

-Season the short ribs with 1 tablespoon thyme and the cracked black pepper. use your hands to coat the meat well.
+The night before, season the short ribs with 1 tablespoon thyme and the cracked black pepper.
+Use your hands to coat the meat well.
 Cover, and refrigerate overnight.